Utkarshag7/ClimateXTelemedicine/readme_odisha_health_model.md

 ---

 ## Acknowledgements

-Special thanks to Prof. Teevrat Garg for guidance and review.\
 Methodology built on the latest global and India-specific best practices in health GIS, accessibility, and sustainability modeling.

 ---